What are Embedded Derivatives?

-- There are certain ways in which an embedded derivative needs to be treated for accounting purpose.
+- There are certain ways in which an embedded derivative needs to be treated for accounting purposes.

-- As per International Financial Reporting Standards (IFRS), the embedded derivative needs to be separated from the host contract and needs to be accounted separately.
+- As per the International Financial Reporting Standards (IFRS), the embedded derivative needs to be separated from the host contract and needs to be accounted for separately.

 Embedded Derivatives Accounting Examples

 Let’s say XYZ Ltd issues bonds in the market where the payment of coupon and principal is indexed with the price of Gold.
-In this case we can see that the host contract does not have economic and risk characteristics associated with embedded derivatives (which is in this case price of gold).
-Hence in this case the embedded derivative needs to be separated from the host contract and needs to be accounted separately.
+In this case, we can see that the host contract does not have economic and risk characteristics associated with embedded derivatives (which is, in this case, the price of Gold).
+Hence, in this case, the embedded derivative needs to be separated from the host contract and needs to be accounted for separately.

-Let’s say the same company XYZ Ltd issues bonds in the market where the payment of coupon and principal is indexed with the share price of the company.
-In this case, we can see that the host contract has economic and risk characteristics associated with embedded derivatives (which is in this case share price of the company).
-Hence, in this case the embedded derivative need not be separated from the host contract and can be accounted together.
+Let’s say the same company, XYZ Ltd, issues bonds in the market where the payment of coupon and principal is indexed with the share price of the company.
+In this case, we can see that the host contract has economic and risk characteristics associated with embedded derivatives (which is, in this case, the share price of the company).
+Hence, in this case, the embedded derivative need not be separated from the host contract and can be accounted for together.
 This is because of the fact that both have the same economic and risk characteristics.

 Let us learn the concept explained above numerically by means of another example.
 Let’s say that ABC corporation buys a $10,000,000 XYZ company convertible bond with a maturity period of 10 years.
-This convertible bond pays 2% interest rate and the conversion details says that the bond can be converted to 1,000,000 shares of XYZ Company common stock, which shares are publicly traded.
-Under the accounting norms, the company must determine the value of the conversion option which is embedded in the debt instrument and then there is a need for separate accounting of it as a derivative.
-To account for it as a derivative the fair value estimation was done which showed the fair value of the bond stood at $500,000.
+This convertible bond pays a 2% interest rate, and the conversion details say that the bond can be converted to 1,000,000 shares of XYZ Company common stock, which shares are publicly traded.
+Under the accounting norms, the company must determine the value of the conversion option, which is embedded in the debt instrument, and then there is a need for separate accounting of it as a derivative.
+To account for it as a derivative, the fair value estimation was done, which showed the fair value of the bond stood at $500,000.
 This is arrived at using some kind of option pricing model.